MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 - Rooms users will be diarized but not named (Speaker n).
 No user identity is shown for in-room attendees.
 - Rooms will send seven audio streams from the room.

-Biometric information of the user is created when the policy is set to distinguish or a non-meeting invitee walks in during the meeting and dismissed at the end of the meeting.
+The voice profile of the user is created when the policy is set to distinguish or a non-meeting invitee walks in during the meeting and dismissed at the end of the meeting.

 ## Frequently asked questions (FAQ)

-**Where biometric data is stored?**
+**Where is the voice profile data is stored?**

-Biometric data is stored in Office 365 cloud with user content.
+Voice profile data is stored in Office 365 cloud with user content.

-**How long biometric data is stored after employee left the company?**
+**How long is voice profile information stored after employee left the company?**

-Biometric data is considered user content and is treated as such per Office 365 data retention policy described in the [Data retention overview](https://docs.microsoft.com/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).
+Voice profile data is considered user content and is treated as such per Office 365 data retention policy described in the [Data retention overview](https://docs.microsoft.com/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).

-**Is biometric data used across Microsoft services?**
+**Is voice profile data used across Microsoft services?**

 Scenario 1: User enrolls in company tenant then uses Microsoft consumer service (Xbox, Teams for Life, Office 365 Personal) and their voice recognized by consumer service.
 Scenario 2:  Users enroll in their company tenant and their voice recognized and attributed in the meeting hosted by another company.

-No, biometric data is only used for the purpose for which the user has provided consent.
+No, voice profile data is only used for the purpose for which the user has provided consent.
 Therefore, Microsoft isn't intending to use biometric data across different non-Teams services at this point.

 **Is Rockfall General Data Protection Regulation (GDPR) compliant?**

 Yes, audio data collected from user can be exported by tenant admin using Teams admin center.

-**What is retention timeline/policy?**
+**What is the retention timeline and policy?**

 General retention policy is stated in the [Data retention overview](https://docs.microsoft.com/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).
-In addition, biometric data will be deleted after three years if the data isn't used in any meetings for existing employees.
+In addition, the voice profile data will be deleted after three years if the data isn't used in any meetings for existing employees.